dallas-hall/learning-devops/10-terraform.md

 There are 3 types of IaC tools.
 1. Configuration management tools, used to control the state of systems.
-2. Server templating tools, used to create and configure server software.
+2. Server templating tools, used to create and configure server software that runs inside of a container or a virtual machine.
-3. Provisioning tools, used to create and configure virtual or cloud servers.
+3. Provisioning tools, used to create and configure private or public cloud servers.

 ![](images/terraform03.png)